Oxford Owl Log in details

 Hedgehog Class 2019-2020

-Follow our school Twitter page or my teacher Twitter page for daily posts and updates from the classroom!
+Follow our school Twitter page for daily posts and updates from the classroom!

 Water bottles should be in school each day, and should contain only plain/still water.
 Flavoured water and squash is not allowed in school.
 Some children can be reluctant at first to drink plain water, but we often find that when their class mates are doing it, they'll do it too!
 We also have lots of ways to encourage children to drink 'school water', so we ask for your support with this.
 Any worries or concerns, don't hesitate to speak to me.

 Children are provided with a fruit snack each morning, along with their 'free' milk drink.
 Once your child turns 5, milk is available to purchase through the Cool Milk scheme.
 Please contact the office for further information.

 Toast is available to purchase, for an additional morning snack.
 This costs £1 per week, payable on Parent Pay.

 PE - PE will take place on Tuesdays and Thursdays.
 Please ensure PE kits are in school each day though.
 We send them home each half term.
 Reminder that trainers, not the black 'plimsoll' type shoes are required please.
 If you are unsure about the PE kit, please check the website or contact the office.
 A reminder that earrings CANNOT be worn for PE lessons; your child can remove their own if they are able to.
 If not, please remove before school.
 Staff are unable to remove/reinsert earrings.

 Children are issued with school reading books and a reading record book.
 Books will be changed on Tuesdays, but please send them in each day to school as we try and read as often as we can.